joetainment/joecc_voice/README.md

 the aim of this software is to be able to perform arbitrary keyboard input, as well as provide speech to text functionality.

-( Note for programmers: The actual Python module name is:  joecc_voice )
+( Programmers should note the actual Python module name is:  joecc_voice )

 <br><br>